The Economics of Observability

 Observe has taken a unique approach based on a modern, cloud-native, architecture.
 Observe ingests all data into an Amazon S3-based Data Lake, compresses it 10x, and then stores it for 13 months by default.
 Observe then accelerates frequently accessed data into a graph of connected Datasets called the Data Graph.
 Queries are executed efficiently via Observe’s multi-tenant implementation on top of the Snowflake Data Cloud.
 All queries across all customers, in all companies, share the same Snowflake infrastructure driving an order-of-magnitude improvement in efficiency.

 Finally, Observe is an elastic system that offers usage-based pricing.
-Concerns regarding runway usage or rogue users are eased by the implementation of both passive and active cost controls.
+The implementation of both passive and active cost controls eases concerns regarding runway usage or rogue users.
 Observe prompts users to confirm expensive queries and admins can set credit limits to manage usage to an annual budget number.